electrovir/web-test-runner-screenshot/README.md

 ```

 `assertScreenshot` automatically asserts that the screenshots are equal whereas another command, `compareScreenshot`, gives you a result of the comparison which you could use to write your own test function.

+## Note on `@web/test-runner-visual-regression`

+This is very similar to the [`@web/test-runner-visual-regression`](https://www.npmjs.com/package/@web/test-runner-visual-regression) package in purpose.
+I like the API of my package here better though.
+Of course you should feel free to use whichever you want.